Discrete Bakry-\'Emery curvature tensors and matrices of connection graphs: Curvature matrices of connection graphs

-That is, the $N$-Bakry-\'Emery curvature $\K_{G,\sigma,x}(N)$ is equal to the smallest eigenvalue of the matrix
+That is, the $N$-Bakry--\'Emery curvature $\K_{G,\sigma,x}(N)$ is equal to the smallest eigenvalue of the matrix

 In conclusion, we introduce the following concept of curvature matrices and reformulate the curvature as an eigenvalue problem. \begin{definition}[Curvature matrices] Let $x$ be a vertex in a connection graph $(G,\sigma)$ with the matrix $Q(x)$ defined in (\ref{eq:Qdef}).
 Let $B$ be a nonsingular matrix satisfying (\ref{eq:B}).
-We define the \emph{curvature matrix} $A_\infty(G,\sigma,x, B)$ of $x$ corresponding to the matrix $B$ as the $md\times md$ matrix below:
+The curvature matrix $A_\infty(G,\sigma,x, B)$ associated with the vertex $x$ and the matrix $B$ is defined as an $md\times md$ matrix as follows:

 where $a$ and $\omega$ are defined by (\ref{eq:a}) and $(\ref{eq:omega})$.
 Given $N\in (0,\infty]$, we define